 It can be very handy to think that we have God on side, to justify our

 agendas.
-There have been some high powered examples of this over recent
+There have been some high powered examples of this over past

 So how can we know that God is the